Key points

 8. Don’t be restricted by gender or age

-Op shops can be an incredible time capsule for Australian fashion over the years.
-Different donations from different decades are a great example of how clothes sizes can actually be a terrible indicator of what does and doesn’t fit you.
+Op shops can be an incredible time capsule for Australian fashion over the decades.
+Stated sizing is generally a terrible indicator of what does and doesn’t fit you.

-If you see something you like and you think it might fit you, don’t be put off by the label, try it on!
-What’s the worst that could happen?
+If you see something you like and you think it looks about right, don’t be put off by size on the label - just try it on!

-Furthermore, don’t be bound to your sex when shopping.
-Whether you’re a lady searching for a chic men’s waistcoat or a man looking for a funky female scarf for winter, spread your wings across the terrific tapestry that is an op shop.
+Furthermore, don’t be bound to gender when shopping.
+Whether you’re a searching for a chic men’s waistcoat or looking for a funky female scarf for winter, spread your wings across the terrific tapestry that is an op shop.

 9. Op shops are more than clothes

-It’s fair to say most of the tips we’ve mentioned have involved clothes but larger op shops can be home to so much more.
+It’s fair to say most of the tips we’ve mentioned have involved clothing but op shops can be home to so much more.

-I recently visited my local op shop to donate some clothes after moving house and left with a ping pong table and Foosball table for $45!
+My colleague recently visited his local op shop to donate some clothes upon moving house and left with a ping pong table and Foosball table for $45!

-Checking the furniture section of an op shop is an extremely worthwhile endeavour, especially before looking at buying new.
-Couches, tables, chairs – these sort of items will generally still be in good condition and are rarely anywhere close to their retail value.
+Checking the furniture and homeware sections of an op shop can be a worthwhile endeavour before looking at buying anything new.
+Couches, tables, chairs, crockery, ornaments – these sort of items will generally still be in good condition to be accepted for sale and are rarely anywhere near their retail value.

 op shop 4